lookback/meteor-emails/README.md

 ## Version history

+- `0.7.5`
+  - Better support for Sass in 1.3+ Meteor apps: if you have `node-sass` from npm defined in your app's `package.json`, we'll try `require`'ing from there.
+This approach is recommended.
+Pre-1.4 apps can still use the existing `chrisbutler:node-sass` Meteor package.
+  - Updated `html-to-text` dependency to 2.1.3.
 - `0.7.4` - Fix incorrect Meteor root path in developer mode.
 Filed in [#66](https://github.com/lookback/meteor-emails/issues/66), fixed in [#67](https://github.com/lookback/meteor-emails/pull/67).
 Thanks @pierrelouisd4j!
 - `0.7.3`- Support for attachments (thanks @cubicuboctahedron!).
 - `0.7.2` - Support `cc` and `bcc` options to `Mailer.send()`.
 Filed in [#52](https://github.com/lookback/meteor-emails/issues/52), fixed in [#54](https://github.com/lookback/meteor-emails/pull/54).